-In order to identify major hydraulic flow pathways within the characterized rock volume, individual constant flow rate tests (drawdown/buildup) were conducted in CB1 and CB3 boreholes.
+In order to identify major hydraulic flow pathways within the characterized rock volume, individual constant flow rate tests (drawdown and buildup) were conducted in CB1 and CB3 boreholes.
 The pressure response was monitored in the other borehole and in all CB2 intervals.
-The pressure response time is defined as the first notable pattern change in the pressure signal in the monitoring intervals and boreholes since the drawdown/buildup.
-The drawdown tests were executed with a constant extraction flow rate of 120 Liter/hour in CB1, and 90 Liter/hour in CB3, which resulted in a maximum pressure change of 0.2 and 0.4 MPa at the end of the flow period, respectively.
-Each drawdown test was followed by a buildup test (Note: the characterization radius during the buildup test can be limited by the accuracy of the pressure gauge and the duration of prior drawdown interval and flow rate (Bourdarot, 1999)).
-Based on the pressure decline curves, the characteristic response time between different boreholes/intervals during the drawdown tests are estimated (Table 3).
+The pressure response time is defined as the first notable pattern change in the pressure signal in the monitoring intervals and boreholes since the drawdown and buildup.
+The drawdown tests were executed with a constant extraction flow rate of $120 L h^{-1}$ in CB1 and $90 L h^{-1}$ in CB3, which resulted in a maximum pressure change of 0.2 and 0.4 MPa at the end of the flow period, respectively.
+Each drawdown test was followed by a buildup test (note: the characterization radius during the buildup test can be limited by the accuracy of the pressure gauge and the duration of prior drawdown interval and flow rate, Bourdarot, 1998).
+Based on the pressure decline curves, the characteristic response time between different boreholes and intervals during the drawdown tests are estimated (Table 3).
 The flow test in CB1 did not show any boundary effect at the end of the flow period, whereas CB3 showed signs of an infinite linear constant head boundary at the end of the flow period.

-As shown in Figures 10, during the drawdown test in CB1, all six CB2 intervals and the CB3 were hydraulically connected to CB1.
-However, during the drawdown test in CB3, the pressure response was only observed in CB2 intervals 3, 4, 5&6 and 7 and in CB1.
+As shown in Fig. 10, during the drawdown test in CB1, all six CB2 intervals and the CB3 were hydraulically connected to CB1.
+However, during the drawdown test in CB3, the pressure response was only observed in CB2 intervals 3, 4, 5, 6 and 7 and in CB1.
 The results also show significant heterogeneity within the test volume.
-For example, interval 7 in CB2 shows strong hydraulic connectivity to CB3, with a response time of approximately 7 min, which contrasts the pressure response time of about 1 hour during CB1 drawdown.
-Interval 5&6, which is located immediately below interval 7 in CB2, shows a very rapid hydraulic response to CB1 drawdown (less than 2 min), but a significantly delayed response to CB3 drawdown (~50 min).
-Intervals 1 and 2 in CB2 are hydraulically connected with CB1, with a response time of approximately 100 min, however no hydraulic response was observed after ~180 min of drawdown in CB3.
+For example, interval 7 in CB2 shows strong hydraulic connectivity to CB3, with a response time of approximately 7 min, which contrasts the pressure response time of about 1 h during CB1 drawdown.
+Intervals 5 and 6, which are located immediately below interval 7 in CB2, show a very rapid hydraulic response to CB1 drawdown (less than 2 min), but a significantly delayed response to CB3 drawdown ( $\sim$ 50 min).
+Intervals 1 and 2 in CB2 are hydraulically connected with CB1, with a response time of approximately 100 min; however, no hydraulic response was observed after $\sim$ 180 min of drawdown in CB3.
 Given these observations, none of the intervals in CB2 seems to exhibit comparable hydraulic connectivity with CB1 and CB3, and a systematic pattern was not identified.
-Based on the results of the GPR surveys (Figure 9), although the presence of a major cross-cutting structure that intersects all three boreholes (CB1-2-3) is evident from the survey, it is not fully comparable with the result from hydraulic tests.
-For example, the observed major structure from Figure 9b intersects borehole CB2 at Interval 7, whereas the results from hydraulic tests show strong hydraulic connection only between Intervals 5&6 in CB2 with borehole CB1, but not with CB3.
-This can be mainly attributed to the strong heterogeneities in the reservoir volume, which causes strong anomalies in terms of hydraulic properties within short distances.
+Based on the results of the GPR surveys (Fig. 9), although the pres-